sandwichdoge/EZO_I2C_Lib_Linux/README.md

 API to interface with Atlas Scientific EZO devices on Linux.
 So we can use them with boards that run Linux.

 ### Why?
-Because Atlas Scientific only provides libraries for Arduino.
+Because Atlas Scientific only provides libraries for Arduino (https://github.com/Atlas-Scientific/Ezo_I2c_lib).

 ### Prerequisites
 Linux image with working /dev/i2c drivers.